nef-nhjunge/Summer-Student-Worker-2025/README.md

 Please complete the tasks in the Notebook and then save it.
 You will present your Notebook in the next interview.

+We recommend you use Python 3.12 but other versions should work.
+We expect that you know how to configure a working Python environment using Conda or Venv.

 Note.
 You may use any tool to complete the tasks including ChatGPT or similar.
 However, we will be asking you questions to ensure that you have understood the code.
 You will also need to be able to reason on your solution.